Alpha Destructivo: Fidanzato

 Derwin's claw is ready to scratch any wolf in vicinity.

 The rumors were true.
 Alta Pas lived up on its reputation for being the safest place in the country.
 They had to plan within three months to finally get inside.
-Not every blue prints they have gathered around were all useable.
+Not every blueprints they have gathered around were all usable.
 In fact, none of those were definite.

 Blood, tears and sleepless nights of making sure that everything is perfect.
 He could finally say to himself that no amount of preparation would arm them against all possibilities.